settlemint/btp-universal-terraform/docs/modules/deps/object_storage.md

 Security & gotchas
 - Enforce versioning, encryption, lifecycle on managed buckets; avoid plaintext creds in repos
 - Path-style vs virtual-hosted addressing differs by provider/gateway; use `use_path_style` when needed
+- AWS bucket overrides must be globally unique and lowercase; omit `bucket_name` to let the module derive a hashed name safely.

 Next steps
 - See how `/btp` consumes these outputs in docs/modules/btp.md